Escaping Saddle Points in Distributed Newton's Method with Communication Efficiency and Byzantine Resilience: Abstract

 \section{Abstract}

-We study the problem of optimizing a non-convex loss function (with saddle points) in a distributed framework in the presence of Byzantine machines.
-We consider a standard distributed setting with one central machine (parameter server) communicating with many worker machines.
-Our proposed algorithm is a variant of the celebrated cubic-regularized Newton method of Nesterov and Polyak \cite{nest}, which avoids saddle points efficiently and converges to local minima.
-Furthermore, our algorithm resists the presence of Byzantine machines, which may create \emph{fake local minima} near the saddle points of the loss function, also known as saddle-point attack.
-We robustify the cubic-regularized Newton algorithm such that it avoids the saddle points and the fake local minimas efficiently.
-Furthermore, being a second order algorithm, the iteration complexity is much lower than its first order counterparts, and thus our algorithm communicates little with the parameter server.
+The problem of saddle-point avoidance for non-convex optimization is quite challenging in large scale distributed learning frameworks, such as Federated Learning, especially in the presence of Byzantine workers.
+The celebrated cubic-regularized Newton method of \cite{nest} is one of the most elegant ways to avoid saddle-points in the standard centralized (non-distributed) setup.
+In this paper, we extend the cubic-regularized Newton method to a distributed framework and simultaneously address several practical challenges like communication bottleneck and Byzantine attacks.
+Note that the issue of saddle-point avoidance becomes more crucial in the presence of Byzantine machines since rogue machines may create \emph{fake local minima} near the saddle-points of the loss function, also known as the saddle-point attack.
+Being a second order algorithm, our iteration complexity is much lower than the first order counterparts.
+Furthermore we use compression (or sparsification) techniques like $\delta$-approximate compression for communication efficiency.
 We obtain theoretical guarantees for our proposed scheme under several settings including approximate (sub-sampled) gradients and Hessians.
-Moreover, we validate our theoretical findings with experiments using standard datasets and several types of Byzantine attacks.
+Moreover, we validate our theoretical findings with experiments using standard datasets and several types of Byzantine attacks, and obtain an improvement of $25\%$ with respect to first order methods in iteration complexity.